 “Men and months are interchangeable commodities only when a task can be partitioned among many workers with no communication among them.”

-This points to an important aspect of human communication in a team.
-More people open up more channels of communication leading to errors and delays.
-Any business communication text will explain that 15 members in a team, will have 15 *(15-1)/2 = 135 possible ways of conversations amongst them, leading to confusion and errors.
+More people open up more channels of communication (for collaboration) leading to errors and delays.
+Any business communication text will explain that 15 members in a team, will have 15 *(15-1)/2 = 135 possible ways of conversations amongst them.